Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 6 Mei 2025 10.13.56 UTC
+- WIB: Selasa, 6 Mei 2025 11.32.40 UTC
-- WITA: Selasa, 6 Mei 2025 11.13.56 UTC
+- WITA: Selasa, 6 Mei 2025 12.32.40 UTC
-- WIT: Selasa, 6 Mei 2025 12.13.56 UTC
+- WIT: Selasa, 6 Mei 2025 13.32.40 UTC

 Kutipan Inspiratif:
-"There is no market for YOUR EMOTIONS, so never advertise your FEELINGS just display YOUR ATTITUDE.,."
+"I'm in favor of any technology that makes my work available to the reading public at a reasonable price."

-Kategori: attitude
+Kategori: technology